mqtt-smarthome/mqtt-smarthome/Software.md

 ## Additions and corrections

 Additions and corrections are welcome!
-Please open an issue on GitHub, send a pullrequest or simply e-mail me at owagner AT tellerulam.com.
+Please open an issue on GitHub or send a pullrequest.